 A prolific writer and speaker, Ken Haycock is a committed and passionate advocate for public education, for libraries and for librarians.

-Academic Librarians Section Outstanding Contribution Award
+BC Academic Libraries Section (BCALS) Outstanding Contribution Award

-The Academic Librarians Section (ALS) Outstanding Contribution Award goes to an academic librarian, or team of same, whose outstanding contribution has made a real difference to students, faculty, or colleagues in British Columbia.
+The BC Academic Librarians Section (ALS) Outstanding Contribution Award goes to an academic librarian, or team of same, whose outstanding contribution has made a real difference to students, faculty, or colleagues in British Columbia.

 Young Adult and Children’s Services Section Award